LedgerHQ/ledger-live/docs/linking.md

   `ledgerlive://buy/bitcoin` will redirect to buy page with bitcoin accounts search prefilled

+- **_manager_** 🠒 Manager page

+  `ledgerlive://manager` will redirect to manager page

+  `ledgerlive://manager?installApp=bitcoin` will redirect to manager page with "bitcoin" app search prefilled

 - **_swap_** 🠒 Swap Crypto Flow

   `ledgerlive://swap` will redirect to swap page